Joan Little: Later life

 In 1981, Little was shot in New York, but later recovered from her injuries.
-A month before the shooting, she had found the message, "Death to Joan" scrawled on a mirror in her Brooklyn apartment.
+A month before the shooting, she had found the message "Death to Joan" scrawled on a mirror in her Brooklyn apartment.
 After this incident, she moved to a different apartment.

 In 1989, Little was arrested in New Jersey on charges including driving a stolen car.
 She telephoned William Kunstler, who had assisted her in the past, for help.
-She had returned to New York a free woman, but now the 34-year-old woman, accompanied by a male, was pulled over for driving a car with missing front license plate and stolen back license plate, as well as additional charges.
+She had returned to New York a free woman but at 34 years old, accompanied by a male, she was pulled over for driving a car with missing front license plate and stolen back license plate, as well as additional charges.
 She remained the night at the Hudson County jail.

-Since the 1989 arrest, Little has disappeared from public view.
+Since the 1989 arrest, Little has disappeared from public view, though as of April 2026 she is still alive.